-Mr. Kresa serves on the Board of Directors as part of the class of directors with terms expiring in 2003.
-In order to apportion the directors among the three classes as evenly as possible, Mr. Kresa has been nominated for election this year and upon his election, will resign from the class of 2003, which will then be reduced to three members.
+^{} Mr. Kresa serves on the Board of Directors as part of the class of directors with terms expiring in 2003.
+In order to apportion the directors among the three classes as evenly as possible, Mr. Kresa has been nominated for election this year and upon his election, will resign from the class of 2003, which will then have four members.